ivogt12/Isaiah_Vogt_SD_Repo/README.md

 ☐ Getting Started: In this section include the link to your deployed game and any instructions you deem important.

 ☐ Next Steps:

--I want the marbles in each default pocket(at the start of the game) to be one of four assorted colors -I want a timer to see hour long the game lasts
--I want there to be a sound effect when the marble moves
+    1)I want the marbles in each default pocket(at the start of the game) to be one of four assorted colors 2)I want a timer to see hour long the game lasts 3)I want there to be a sound effect when the marble moves